 Dog Dental Care

-These adult teeth need to be cared for in much the same ways as we do to help prevent dental and gum diseases that may require treatments later in life.
+These adult teeth need to be cared for in much the same ways as we do with ours to help prevent dental and gum diseases that may require treatment later in life.

 Ways To Care For Your Dog’s Teeth